MariamGad/two-tier-application-using-terraform/README.md

 * Creating route table.
 * Attaching the Internet Gateway to the public subnet.
 * Attaching the route table to the public subnet.
-* Create subnet group for RDS instance.
+* Creating subnet group for RDS instance.
 ---

 ### Create Application Module